-St Stephen’s CE RSA Academy has links with, Speech and Language Therapy, The Complex Communication Needs team, The learning support team, The Behavioural Support Team.
+As previously stated St Stephen’s CE RSA Academy has links with, Speech and Language Therapy, Complex Communication Needs, Learning support team and Behavioural Support Team.
 Other agencies are bought in, if and when required.

-The SENCO Mrs Barrett, co-ordinates children with special needs and has achieved The National SENCO Award in line with new The SEN Code of Practice.
+The SENCO Mrs Barrett co-ordinates children with special needs and has achieved The National SENCO Award in line with The SEN Code of Practice.
 We have an extensive knowledge of services to support children and families in the local community.